Havenmere Care Home, Immingham, Lincolnshire

 Life at Havenmere

 Social activities, leisure interests and hobbies are all part of a healthy, balanced life.
-Havenmere’s dedicated activity staff and service users work together to create meaningful and fun plans.
-As well as group activities, staff facilitate individual hobbies and interests and where appropriate, support to access education and volunteering.
+The Havenmere team support service users to make choices about how they live their lives, their hobbies and interests and where appropriate, access to education and volunteering.

-Outings including meals out, swimming in the local pool and shopping trips are popular.
-Trips to the zoo and Yorkshire Wildlife Park are favourites, as well as live music, shows and visits to the cinema.
-An accessible minibus means there is always transport available.
-Staff routinely catch up with service users to ensure they are happy with life at Havenmere and plans for future activities.
+Meals out, swimming in the local pool and shopping trips are popular.
+Trips to the zoo and Yorkshire Wildlife Park are favourites, as well as live music, shows and cinema trips.
+An accessible minibus means there is always transport available for activities.
+The Havenmere team regularly consult with service users to ensure they are happy with life at Havenmere and to plan for future activities.

 Friends, families and visitors